Grand-Nobel/SEED-MCP/TASK_MASTER.md

 - Document how to use the Supabase tools provided by `seed-mcp`.
 - Explore other potential MCP server functionalities for the project.
+- Ensure the `seed-mcp` server is running and accessible at its configured URL (`http://66.241.124.137:8080/`).
-- Verify if the `seed-mcp` server, running from a URL, now exposes the new tools correctly via MCP.
+- Verify if the `seed-mcp` server now exposes the new tools correctly via MCP once it is connected.